-That special time of year we dedicate to celebrating moms and the precious gift of life God invites them to bring into the world.
-Perhaps the most famous mom is the young bride Mary, the mother of Jesus.
-Like all moms, Mary had hopes and dreams for her child.
+There is perhaps no mom more famous than Mary, the mother of Jesus.
+Though Jesus’s conception was unlike any other, like all moms, Mary had hopes and dreams for her child.
 What he would be like; how he would make a difference in the world.

 But what happens when God has a different plan?

 God also had a dream for Mary’s child.
 A dream that was planned from eternity past.
 That her child would be the promised Savior who would take away the sins of the world.
 And just as Jesus had a purpose that only He could fulfill, so did Mary … and so do you.
 In fact, God has a dream for every child He creates and sometimes that dream looks different than what we expected.

 The reality is that even before a child is conceived in her mother’s womb, she is first conceived in the very heart of God.

 When the call of God came to the prophet Jeremiah, the first words God spoke to him were a reminder that God is His Creator.
 “Before I formed you in the womb, I knew you.”
 (Jeremiah 1:5) What an amazing truth!
 God knows each of us before we are even conceived.
 Every heartbeat is a testimony to God’s love.